-- 1. Scholars below an 85% attendance rate for any given class in any given semester marking period may submit an appeal to the Assistant Principal.
+- Scholars with ten or more absences for any given class in any given semester marking period may submit an appeal to the Assistant Principal.
 The parent/guardian must provide evidence of extenuating circumstances. - 2.
 While the appeal is pending, the scholar will remain in class and continue to complete work.
-The scholar may only be absent from school if the absence is classified under the following categories. - a.
-Personal illness/injury requiring a physician's care.
-Documentation from the doctor, the reason and length of the absence from school is required. - b.
-Deaths and funerals of members of the scholar's immediate family. - c.
-Court appointments with appropriate documentation. - d.
-Exclusion because of exposure to contagious disease with a doctor's statement. - e.
-Doctor or dental appointments that could not be arranged outside of the school hours (notification required).
+The scholar may only be absent from school if the absence is classified under the following categories. - A. Personal illness/injury requiring a physician's care.
+Documentation from the doctor, the reason and length of the absence from school is required. - B. Deaths and funerals of members of scholar's immediate family. - C. Court appointments with appropriate documentation. - D. Exclusion because of exposure to contagious disease with a doctor's statement. - E. Doctor or dental appointments that could not be arranged outside of the school hours (notification required).

-NOTE: If a scholar goes over the allotted number of days due to all absences being medically related, they will not have to appeal if they have prior approval from Administration.
+(NOTE: If a scholar goes over the allotted number of days due to all absences being medically related, they will not have to appeal if they have prior approval from Administration.)